Interpretable LLM Guardrails via Sparse Representation Steering: Methodology

-We select a set of paired prompts $D=\{(p_+^0,p_-^0),(p_+^1,p_-^1),...\}$, where $p_+$ represents a prompt emphasizing the desired attribute in the output text and $p_-$ represents the opposite one.
+To enable fine-grained control in the sparse representation space, we identify task-relevant features by measuring distributional differences in sparse activations between positive and negative samples.
+Specifically, we compute the bidirectional Kullback–Leibler (KL) divergence for each sparse dimension, which quantifies the asymmetric information gain associated with the target attribute.

-For each paired prompt $(p_+,p_-)$ in $D$, we input them into the LLM $M$ and obtain the activations of the last token at the target layer $l$, where the steering vector will later be applied, denoted as $(h_+,h_-)$.
-We then encode these activations into the sparse feature space using a SAE, obtaining the sparse representation of positive and negative activations, denoted as $z_+,z_-$, respectively.
+We begin by constructing steering vectors in single-attribute case, where the goal is to control one specific behavioral attribute (e.g., safety).
+We then extend this to multi-attribute case, where multiple steering objectives (e.g., safety, fairness, truthfulness) are jointly considered.

-To identify the features associated with the desired attribute, we analyze the differences in the sparse representations across all prompt pairs in dataset $D$.
-Specifically, we select features that exhibit minimal variance in their differences between the positive and negative sparse representations.
-A feature is considered relevant to the desired attribute if it is consistently activated in $z_+$ but not in $z_-$.
-Conversely, features that are consistently activated in $z_-$ but not in $z_+$ are identified as representing the opposite direction.
-The indices of features associated with the desired attribute, denoted as $I_+$, and the opposite attribute, denoted as $I_-$,are mathematically defined as:
+We obtain a set of prompt pairs $D = \{(p_+^0,p_-^0), (p_+^1,p_-^1)$ $\dots, (p_+^n,p_-^n)\}$, where $p_+$ represents a prompt emphasizing the desired attribute in the output text and $p_-$ represents the opposite one.
+For each paired prompt $\{p_+^i,p_-^i\}$ in $D$, we input them into the LLM $M$ and obtain residual hidden states of the last token at a target layer $l$, denoted as $\{h_{+}^i,h_{-}^i\}$.
+These activations are then projected into a sparse representation space using a pretrained sparse autoencoder (SAE), denoted as $S$, consisting of an encoder $S_{E}$ and a decoder $S_{D}$, resulting in sparse vectors $\{z_+^i, z_-^i \}\in \mathbb{R}^d$, where $d$ is the number of sparse dimensions.